statycc/tyni/readme.md

   * Analyzer implementation freedom: can choose any ANTLR target language.
   * Adding OOP concepts later should be implementationally straightforward.
   * Immediately have a precise documented specification of supported inputs.
-  * See list of available [grammars](https://github.com/antlr/grammars-v4) if this is of interest.
+  * See list of all available [grammars](https://github.com/antlr/grammars-v4) if this is of interest.
 * Everything done here should be doable in compiler IR.
   * Parse tree has more information than necessary; the analysis could do with less.
   * Current design makes the analyzer light and isolated for simplicity.